Now that Halloween is around the corner (gosh, time flies!), it is time to talk about the next dollhouse style: a Gothic dollhouse.

 The Gothic Style Is Also Showing In The Fashion.

-All the elements of this previous list were also showing in the style of people’s clothes.
+All the elements of this previous list were also shown in the style of people’s clothes.

 Gothic clothes in the Middle Ages.